Step 2: Following a fair procedure Disciplinary procedure

 Employers should check whether their organisation has dealt with a similar situation before.

-To avoid accusations of unfair treatment, employers should follow the procedure and policy in the same way for each disciplinary case.
+To ensure fair treatment, employers must follow the procedure and policy in the same way for each disciplinary case.

 They should gather evidence and make a decision based on what they know about each case.